genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/01_server-setup/03_config-management.md

 When deciding about the division of responsibilities, it is worth considering development systems and production systems separately.

-During application development, it is likely that there will be frequent code releases to a development host, and using config-management systems to enact such an upgrade is likely to be more complicated than allowing a CI/CD system to issue releases.
+During application development, it is likely that there will be frequent code releases to a development host.
+Using config-management systems to enact such an upgrade is likely to be more complicated than allowing a CI/CD system to issue releases.
 Development-phase versioning is less rigorous than when an application approaches readiness.
 Ill-behaved versions are possible.
 Releases may be frequent.
 These conditions are a poor fit for the automation and consistency that is the mainstay of a config-management system.

 ## Suitable elements for CM